 New Car Loans

 The average length of new car loans tends to increase in times of economic hardship.
 The longer term allows for lower payments, which make the purchase more affordable for the buyer on a monthly basis.
-The average length of an auto loan stretched to 64 months according to Experian, as of 2012.
+The average length of an auto loan stretched to 69.3 months according to Bloomberg, as of 2017, which is 6.8 percent higher than five years ago.
 Many buyers even push their payment schedule way beyond that, with seven- and eight-year loans becoming more prevalent.
-The extended loan term of course brings increased profit for lenders who collect more interest during the loan.
+The extended loan term, of course, brings increased profit for lenders who collect more interest during the loan.
 The lenders also will increase interest rates and assess fees for buyers with subprime credit.

 Used Car Loans

 New car loans have more flexible terms than used car loans.
 A used car provides less of a known quantity.
-The average used car loan ranged between 48 to 60 months, as of publication.
+The average used car loan is typically less than what you'd find with a new vehicle.
 A used car typically has a shorter and more limited warranty than a new vehicle -- if any warranty exists -- and has a lower probability of lasting the life of a long-term loan.
 The interest rates on used car loans are typically higher than a new car loan.

 Car loans as we know them began in the 1970s, with an average term length of around 35 months.
 Back then the cost of the average car was about $3,000 and interest rates were in the 12 percent range.
-With such short term loans, lenders had to make their money quickly, and the high interest charges accomplished that task.
+With such short-term loans, lenders had to make their money quickly, and the high interest charges accomplished that task.
 It took until 1998 for auto loan interest rates to drop below 6 percent, after which they fluctuated up and down for a few years before hitting a low of 2.72 percent and an average length of about 60 months in 2002.
 The low rates and longer loan terms that have become the norm in the decade from 2002 to 2012 were the result of economic stimulus programs.
+Since 2012, rates have remained low due to competition and lack of action by the Federal Reserve, says U.S. News & World Report.
+Today the rates are increasing, but at a slow and steady pace.

 - Fox Business: More Consumers With Bad Credit Scoring Car Loans